Quantum symmetry in multigraphs (part I): Applications

-\subsection{Applications:}
+\section{\textbf{Applications}}

-\subsubsection{\textbf{Quantum symmetry of Graph C* algebras:}}
+\subsection{\textbf{Quantum symmetry of graph C* algebras:}}

-In the context of quantum symmetry, it is interesting to study the graph C* algebras as they are mostly infinite dimensional although the function algebras associated with graphs are not.
-In this subsection, we will see that our notions of quantum symmetry in multigraphs lift to the level of graph C* algebras, We recall the definition of a graph C* algebra associated with a directed multigraph $(V,E)$.
-For more details, see \cite{Raeburn2005}, \cite{Brannan2022}, \cite{Pask2006} and references within. \begin{defn} For a finite directed multigraph $\Gamma=(V,E)$ the graph C* algebra $C^*(\Gamma)$ is the universal C*algebra generated by a set of partial isometries $\{s_\tau|\tau\in E\}$ and a set of mutually orthogonal projections $\{p_i|i\in V\}$ satisfying the following relations among them: \begin{enumerate} \item $s^*_\tau s_\tau=p_{t(\tau)}$ for all $\tau\in E$ where $t:E\rightarrow V$ is the target map of $\Gamma$. \item $\sum_{\tau\in E^i}s_\tau s^*_\tau=p_i$ for all $i\in V^s$ where $V^s$ is the set of initial vertices in $\Gamma$. \end{enumerate} \end{defn} We have the following properties of graph C* algebras (subsection 2.1 of \cite{Pask2006}). \begin{enumerate} \item $\sum_{i\in V}p_i=1$ in $C^*(\Gamma)$. \item For any $i\in V^s$, $\{s_{\tau}s^*_{\tau}|\tau\in E^i\}$ is a set of mutually orthogonal projections and $s^*_{\tau_1}s_{\tau_2}=0$ for all $\tau_1\neq \tau_2\in E$. \end{enumerate} We will be generalising the main result in \cite{Schmidt2018} in our framework of quantum symmetry in multigraphs using similar arguments. \begin{thm} Let $\Gamma=(V,E)$ be a directed multigraph and $\beta$ be a co-action of a CQG $(\mathcal{A},\Delta)$ on $(V,E)$ preserving its quantum symmetry in Banica's sense (see definition \ref{maindef_banica}).
+In the context of quantum symmetry, graph C* algebras are interesting objects to study as they are mostly infinite dimensional although function algebras associated with graphs are not.
+In this subsection, we will see that our notions of quantum symmetry in multigraphs lift to the level of graph C* algebras.
+We start by recalling the definition of a graph C* algebra associated with a multigraph $(V,E)$.
+For more details, see \cite{Raeburn2005}, \cite{Brannan2022}, \cite{Pask2006} and references within. \begin{defn} For a finite multigraph $\Gamma=(V,E)$ the graph C* algebra $C^*(\Gamma)$ is the universal C*algebra generated by a set of partial isometries $\{s_\tau|\tau\in E\}$ and a set of mutually orthogonal projections $\{p_i|i\in V\}$ satisfying the following relations among them: \begin{enumerate} \item $s^*_\tau s_\tau=p_{t(\tau)}$ for all $\tau\in E$ where $t:E\rightarrow V$ is the target map of $\Gamma$. \item $\sum_{\tau\in E^i}s_\tau s^*_\tau=p_i$ for all $i\in V^s$ where $V^s$ is the set of initial vertices in $\Gamma$. \end{enumerate} \end{defn} We have the following properties of graph C* algebras (subsection 2.1 of \cite{Pask2006}). \begin{enumerate} \item $\sum_{i\in V}p_i=1$ in $C^*(\Gamma)$. \item For any $i\in V^s$, $\{s_{\tau}s^*_{\tau}|\tau\in E^i\}$ is a set of mutually orthogonal projections and $s^*_{\tau_1}s_{\tau_2}=0$ for all $\tau_1\neq \tau_2\in E$. \end{enumerate} We will be generalising the main result in \cite{Schmidt2018} in our framework of quantum symmetry in multigraphs using similar arguments. \begin{thm} Let $\Gamma=(V,E)$ be a multigraph and $\beta$ be a co-action of a CQG $(\mathcal{A},\Delta)$ on $(V,E)$ preserving its quantum symmetry in Banica's sense (see definition \ref{maindef}).
 Then $\beta$ induces a co-action $\beta':C^*(\Gamma)\rightarrow C^*(\Gamma)\otimes\mathcal{A}$ satisfying,

 where $(u^{\sigma}_{\tau})_{\sigma,\tau\in E}$ and $(q^{k}_i)_{k,i\in V}$ are the co-representation matrices of $\beta$ and its induced co-action $\alpha$ on $C(V)$.

 \end{thm} \begin{proof} For $\tau\in E,i\in V$, let us define $S_\tau, P_v\in C^*(\Gamma)\otimes \mathcal{A}$ by